puppetlabs/puppetlabs-websphere_application_server/README.md

 }
 ```

-The fixpack must reference a valid instance which is declared in the _same_ manifest.
+The fixpack must reference a valid instance that is declared in the _same_ manifest.
-Likewise the java install must reference a valid fixpack installation in the _same_
+Likewise, the java install must reference a valid fixpack installation in the _same_
 manifest.

 ### Creating Profiles

-Once the base software is installed, a profile must be created.
-The profile is the runtime enironment.
+Once the base software is installed, create a profile.
+The profile is the runtime environment.
 A server can potentially have multiple profiles.
 A DMGR profile is ultimately what defines a given "cell" in WebSphere.

 In the following example, a DMGR profile, `PROFILE_DMGR_01` is created with associated cell and node_name.
-The `subscribe` metaparameter is used to set the relationship and ordering with the base installations.
-Any changes to the base installation triggers a refresh to `websphere_application_server::profile::dmgr` if necessary.
+Use the `subscribe` metaparameter to set the relationship and ordering with the base installations.
+Any changes to the base installation trigger a refresh to `websphere_application_server::profile::dmgr`, if necessary.

 ```puppet
 websphere_application_server::profile::dmgr { 'PROFILE_DMGR_01':